mlavik1/UnityVolumeRendering/README.md

 - [How can I make it look better?](#how-can-i-make-it-look-better)
 - [How can I raycast the scene to find an intersection?](#how-can-i-raycast-the-scene-to-find-an-intersection)
 - [I'm stuck!
 How can I get help?](#im-stuck-how-can-i-get-help)

+# How to preserve real world scale of my datasets?
+Imported datasets are automatically normalised, to make sure datasets where the scale unit info is missing or wrong don't become too large or small.
+You can undy this simply by setting the scale of the outer GameObject (the one containing the `VolumeRenderedObject` component) to 1,1,1.

 ## Does this work in VR?
 Yes, hoewever you will need to change "stereo rendering mode" to "multi pass" in the XR settings in Unity.
 See [#71](https://github.com/mlavik1/UnityVolumeRendering/issues/71).